frenchie68/Z79Forth/README.md

 Please note that it is not recommend to clone master directly, as the software may not match the schematics.
 The recommended approach is to clone a release.

+WARNING: the REL-ANS94 is not ready for public consumption yet!